Set up your live account structure

 By default, your Adyen account has a risk profile based on industry standards.

-- Review your risk profile, and customize as needed.
+- Review and customize your risk profile.

 - Make sure that you know how risk rules are triggered by the information that you send in your payment request, such as shopperReference, shopperIP, or shopperEmail.